christo/vectorbrat/README.md

 During this alpha stage, the audio device is configured in `jackstart` and the operating system with its audio driver specifics are assumed to be `macos`.
 The goal is to make this cross-platform.
 If you get it working on Linux or Windows, please let me know and/or make a pull-request with the necessary changes.
+These should only affect how jack is started.
+If it's already running, communication with the jack server should be cross-platform.
+The audio device and channels are defined in the `com.chromosundrift.vectorbrat.Config` class.

 ## TODO